tomsquest/docker-radicale/README.md

 ### Option 1: Create a user/group with id `2999` on the host

-The image creates a user and a group with Id `2999` in the container.
+The image creates a user and a group with id `2999` in the container.
-You can create an user/group on your host matching this Id.
+You can create a user/group on your host matching this id.

 Example: